tonyta/fix-db-schema-conflicts/README.md

 - latest
   - Remove support for Ruby 2.2 (reached EOL)
   - Officially support and test Ruby 2.5 and 2.6-preview
+  - Explicitly declare existing dependency on railties
+  - Remove support for Rubocop `< 0.48.0` to ensure consistent behavior
 - 3.0.2
   - Added support for new Rubocop 0.49+ schema (amckinnell)
 - 3.0.1